openebs-archive/openebs-docs/docs/prerequisites.md

 sudo service open-iscsi restart
 ```

-### RHEL
+You can verify the iSCSI installation from above section.

+<h3><a class="anchor" aria-hidden="true" id="rhel"></a>Red Hat Enterprise Linux</h3>

-**Verify iSCSI is configured**
+**Verify iSCSI services are configured**

-In Red Hat Enterprise Linux 7, the iSCSI service is lazily started by default: the service starts after running the `iscsiadm` command.
-If iSCSI is already installed on the host, check that initiator name is configured  using the following command.
+In Red Hat Enterprise Linux 7, the iSCSI service is lazily started by
+default: the service starts after running the `iscsiadm` command.
+If
+an iSCSI initiator is already installed on the node, check that
+the initiator name is configured using the following command.

 ```
  cat /etc/iscsi/initiatorname.iscsi